cgradwohl/homepage/README.md

 <br />

-2. add Mongoose schemas and registering the schema in the mongoose config file
+#2. add Mongoose schemas and registering the schema in the mongoose config file

         2.1 add ./app/models/user.server.model.js <-- mongoose db schema for mongodb
         2.2 include user.server.model.js file in the mongosoose.js configuration file
             and make sure mongoose conig file is called first in server.js

-3.  intro to user management with node, express, mongoose, and local mongodb instance
+#3.  intro to user management with node, express, mongoose, and local mongodb instance

-    #CREATE USERS
+    ###CREATE USERS
         3.1 write the 'create()' method in users.server.controller.js file to create new user instance in the db 3.2 add new routes file for db: users.server.routes.js --> app/routes/
         3.3 update express config file (app/config/express.js)